USS Henry M. Jackson: Construction and commissioning

 Henry M. Jackson was launched on 15 October 1983, at Groton, Connecticut, sponsored by Senator Jackson's daughter, Ms. Anna Marie Jackson.
 The boat was commissioned on 6 October 1984.
+The ship's homeport is Naval Base Kitsap in Bremerton, Washington.

 Ship's history

 Since 1990, the submarine, known as the "Defender of Freedom" has been assigned primarily to the patrolling of the Pacific Ocean and the Middle Pacific.
 The US Navy reported that: "On May 15, 2012, Henry M. Jackson became the first Ohio-class SSBN to complete 80 Trident strategic deterrent patrols."

+As of 2026, SSBN 730 is the oldest Trident submarine conducting strategic deterrent patrols.

 Awards

 Henry M Jackson was awarded the 2020 Battle Efficiency "E" for Submarine Squadron Seventeen.
 The Battle Efficiency E Award recognizes a command's outstanding performance and overall readiness to carry out its assigned wartime tasks.

 Henry M Jacksons Blue crew was awarded the 2020 Hugh McCracken award for the "Best CPO Mess" in the Pacific Submarine Fleet.

 Henry M Jackson was awarded the 2020 Omaha Trophy in recognition of their outstanding support to USSTRATCOM's Strategic Deterrence mission.